MaestSi/MetONTIIME/README.md

 # MetONTIIME

 **MetONTIIME** is a Meta-barcoding pipeline for analysing ONT data in QIIME2 framework.
 The whole bioinformatic workflow consists of a preprocessing pipeline and a script emulating EPI2ME 16S workflow, Blasting each read against a user-defined database, so to make the whole bioinformatic analysis from raw fast5 files to taxonomy assignments straightforward and simple.
+Tested with Ubuntu 14.04.4 LTS.

 ## Getting started